01

 Every water care routine comes down to three fundamentals.
 Get these right, and everything else falls into place.

 Keeping bacteria at bay.
-Your hot tub needs a residual sanitizer — chlorine, bromine, or an automated salt system — to keep the water safe and clean between uses.
+Your hot tub needs a residual sanitizer — chlorine, bromine, or chlorine generated by a salt system — to keep the water safe and clean between uses.

 pH, alkalinity, and calcium hardness in the right range.
 Balanced water protects your equipment, feels better on your skin, and allows sanitizers to work effectively.

 Clean filters equal clean water.
 Your filter captures particles, oils, and debris.
 A clogged filter means poor circulation and cloudy water.
-Rinse monthly, replace every 6 to 12 months.
+Rinse monthly and replace when worn, damaged, or no longer cleaning well.

 Your Weekly Routine